Hell Verse is the fourth and final animated film in the Bleach franchise.

 - Action Prologue: The film begins with a very stylized scene recounting the battle between Hollow Ichigo and Ulquiorra.
 This is later revealed to be Kokuto watching this and hatching his plan to try and free himself from Hell.

 - Back from the Dead: Shuren and his flunkies are able to do this when killed, as Hell won't let them die until they utterly give into despair.
-They're reborn from a lava-filled cauldron of sort after the heroes manage to kill them.
-The only way to keep them from coming back is to either fall into the cauldron itself or prevent them from reforming, which Kokuto does to Shuren.
+They're reborn from a lava-filled cauldron of sorts on the fourth layer after the heroes manage to kill them.
+The only way to prevent or delay this is to either fall into the cauldron itself or prevent them from reforming, which Kokuto does to Shuren.
+Murakumo doesn't come back this way.
+On the lowest level, a lava pit among the all the bones serves this purpose for those that die and rot away there.

 - Big Bad: Shuren, one of the Sinners who orchestrates the whole plot of the movie or so he thought.
 In truth it's really Kokuto who tricked Shuren into luring Ichigo into Hell so he could enact his plan.
 Shuren turns out to be more a Disc-One Final Boss.